AnmolChachra/BlackHole-Algorithm/README.md

 # BlackHole-Algorithm
-BlackHole algorithm implemeted in java.
-OOPS concepts are used to help the user embed accordingly.
+BlackHole algorithm is an optimization algorithm inspired from nature.
+It has proven to explore the complete search pace and return global-maxima in reasonable number of iterations.
+Here is a link to my blog where I have explained the code and the algorithm -